← Back

 There is an option to sync your Desktop to iCloud, but it’s insanely buggy.
 Totally messed up my installation at some point and had to start over.

-But what if you just want to backup to a cheap SFTP server?
-Or if you want to backup while you are travelling?
+But what if you just want to back up to a cheap SFTP server?
+Or if you want to back up while you are travelling?

 When I tried setting something up, it just didn’t work well.
 I can’t quite remember what went wrong, but it was one of those cases where I just keep trying to force some software to do something it hasn’t been designed for.